tedunderwood/horizon/chapter2/readme.md

 "The lifespans of genres."

 To understand how to reproduce a given figure, use the key below.
 If you want to reproduce the last stage of analysis and visualization, you can do that using code and data provided here.
-To reproduce everything from volume-level wordcounts, you'll need to unzip data_for_chapter2.tar.gz and put it in /sourcefiles.
+To reproduce everything from volume-level wordcounts, you'll need to unzip [data_for_chapter2.tar.gz](https://www.dropbox.com/s/7oxgti8nofoaiub/data_for_chapter2.tar.gz?dl=0) in chapter2/sourcefiles.
 To reproduce everything from raw texts, you'll need to contact HathiTrust.

 Figure 2.1
 ----------